 Recent placements have included students working at Whiston Hospital in the Cardiology, Radiography and Pathology labs; the Pharmacy at the Millennium Centre; Physiotherapy at Walk-in Centre; journalism at Educate Magazine; Veterinary surgery; primary, secondary and special educational needs; museum curator at Norton Priory Museum; experience of caring services at day nurseries and care homes.

 Apprenticeships are an increasingly popular way of gaining work experience and developing a whole range of skills whilst also earning money and kick-starting your career.
 The number of students choosing the Apprenticeship route is increasing each year across the UK.
-This year, amongst our students who have chosen this path are Dean Liptrot and Liam Carroll.
-They have just started their Apprenticeships at Neticonic, a St Helens based company who provide Managed IT, Telecoms and Cloud services to companies throughout the North West.
+This year, among our students who have chosen this path, are Dean Liptrot and Liam Carroll.
+They have just started their Apprenticeships at Neticonic, a St Helens-based company that provides Managed IT, Telecoms and Cloud services to companies throughout the North West.

 Dean, who has just completed his A Levels in Biology and History, AS Computing and Core Maths said “My role will involve developing software for use within the Company and will result in me gaining Level 4 qualifications in Microsoft Software Development which are well respected in the industry.
 I am very grateful to the staff at Carmel for helping me to prepare for my interview.
 When I received the call from Steve Webster to tell me I had been one of the strongest candidates and he was offering me a position within his company, I felt absolutely elated!”